Skip to Main Content

 • Avoid touching your face.

-What are my treatment options if I do get sick?
+What if I do get sick?

-If you have flu or COVID-19 symptoms, it’s important to get tested at the onset of symptoms and get treated as soon as possible.
 Flu tests can be administered by your health care provider.
 COVID-19 tests are available from your provider and also are widely available at your local pharmacy and other retailers.
-Treatment options are available for both flu and COVID-19.

 Don’t forget to check the expiration date on your at-home COVID-19 tests, especially if they were not purchased recently.